NeerajSarwan/NeerajSarwan.github.io/_posts/2017-01-31-comprehensive-and-practical-inferential-statistics-guide-for-data-science.md

 We already calculated the Regression SS and Residual SS.
 Total SS is the sum of Regression SS and Residual SS.

-Total SS = 2.1103632473+ 0.672210946 = 2.78257419
+**Total SS** = 2.1103632473+ 0.672210946 = 2.78257419
-Co-efficient of Determination = 2.1103632473/2.78257419 = 0.7588
+**Co-efficient of Determination** = 2.1103632473/2.78257419 = 0.7588

 12\.
 Correlation Coefficient
 ----------------------------

 This is another useful statistic which is used to determine the correlation between two variables.
-It is simply the square root of coefficient of Determination and ranges from -1 to 1 where 0 represents no correlation and 1 represents positive strong correlation while -1 represents negative strong correlation.
+It is simply the square root of coefficient of Determination and ranges from -1 to 1, where 0 represents no correlation and 1 represents positive strong correlation while -1 represents negative strong correlation.